antoniocasero/ACPDownload/README.md

 - (void)setProgress:(float)progress animated:(BOOL)animated;
 ```

-Defines the behaviour when the user tap over it.
+Defines the behaviour when the user tap it.
 (The implementation is optional).

 ```
 - (void)setActionForTap:(ACPViewTappedBlock)blockAction;